 To return to the Universe home page from within a category page or a search page, click the home button next to the search bar.

-Once you click on a card for a base you want to learn more about, you'll be brought to that base's description page.
+Once you click on a card for a base you want to learn more about, you'll be brought to that base's guide page.
 This is where the creator can explain the story behind the base and how to use it.
 You can also share a base on social media with the Tweet and Share buttons.

 To get a more in-depth look at a Universe base, click the Explore the base button.
 This will bring you inside the base, where you can browse through all the different tables and views.

 Apply filters, hide/show fields, sort, or group records as desired to see the records you want to see.
 Note that Universe bases will often have field descriptions.
 If you see a gray information symbol in the header of a field, try mousing over it to read the description!
 These descriptions provide extra insight into how specific fields get used.

-To return to a base's description page from the base exploration page, click the Back button in the top left corner.
+To return to a base's guide page from the base exploration page, click the Back button in the top left corner.

-To return to the Airtable Universe homepage from within a Universe base description page, click the Airtable Universe logo in the top left corner.
+To return to the Airtable Universe homepage from within a Universe base guide page, click the Airtable Universe logo in the top left corner.

-To copy a base to your own Airtable account, you can click the Copy base button from a base's description page, or while exploring the base.
+To copy a base to your own Airtable account, you can click the Copy base button from a base's guide page, or while exploring the base.

 In either case, clicking the Copy base button will bring up a dialog asking you to pick which workspace you'd like to add the new base to.

 Clicking on a creator's name from within a Universe base or from the navigation pages will bring you to their page, showing you all the Universe bases they've published.

-You can follow individual creators to stay up-to-date with all their latest bases by clicking the Follow button on their creator page, or from within one of their base's description pages.
+You can follow individual creators to stay up-to-date with all their latest bases by clicking the Follow button on their creator page, or from within one of their base's guide pages.

 Whenever a creator you follow publishes a new base, you'll receive an Airtable notification and an email notification.